Dirack/diffractionSimulator/study/diffraction_image/fault_detection/README.md

 conventional NMO stacking and DMO stacking and pass the data for the diffimg function to migrate the diffractions.

-It separates reflections and diffractions using plane wave destruction filters, do the velocity analisys by focusing measure and migrate them.
+It separates reflections and diffractions using plane wave destruction and construction filters, do the velocity analisys by focusing measure and migrate them.
+It uses velocity continuation to migrate the data multiple times with a different velocity each time, and it uses the local varimax measure to measure focusing associated with that velocity.